 Similarly, foreign courts have made, and will likely continue to make, changes in how the patent laws in their respective jurisdictions are interpreted.
 Changes in patent laws and regulations in other countries or jurisdictions, changes in the governmental bodies that enforce them, or changes in how the relevant governmental authority enforces patent laws or regulations may weaken our ability to obtain new patents or to enforce patents that we own or may obtain in the future.
 Further, the laws of some foreign countries do not protect proprietary rights to the same extent or in the same manner as the laws of the United States.
-For example, in some foreign jurisdictions, governments have the right to compel patent owners to grant others licenses to their intellectual property under certain circumstances.
-In addition, any protection afforded by foreign patents may be more limited than that provided under U.S. patent and intellectual property laws.
+For example, in some foreign jurisdictions, governments have the right to compel patent owners to grant others licenses to their intellectual property laws.
 We may encounter significant problems in enforcing and defending our intellectual property both in the United States and abroad.
-For example, if the issuance in a given country of a patent covering an invention is not followed by the issuance in other countries of patents covering the same invention, or if any judicial interpretation of the validity, enforceability or scope of the claims or the written description or enablement in a patent issued in one country is not similar to the interpretation given to the corresponding patent issued in other countries, our ability to protect our intellectual property rights in those countries may be limited.
+For example, if the issuance in a given country of a patent covering an invention is not followed by the issuance in other countries of patents covering the same invention, or if any judicial interpretation of the validity, enforceability or scope of the claims or the written description or enablement in a patent issued in one country is not similar to the interpretations of patent laws in the United States and other countries, our ability to protect our intellectual property rights in those countries may be limited.
 Changes in either patent laws or in interpretations of patent laws in the United States and other countries may materially diminish the value of our intellectual property rights or narrow the scope of our patent protection.
-We cannot predict future changes in the interpretation of patent laws or changes to patent laws that might be enacted into law by U.S. and foreign legislative bodies.
-Those changes may materially affect our p
+We cannot predict future changes in the interpretation of patent applications and our ability to obtain additional patent protection in the future.
+Any of the foregoing could have a material adverse effect on our competitive position, business, financial condition, results of operations and prospects.